List of Avatar: The Last Airbender episodes: Book Three: Fire (2007–08)

-Video releases
+Home media release

 Region 1

 The first Avatar: The Last Airbender DVD set became available on January 31, 2006.
 The first season had five DVD sets, each containing four episodes.
 For season two and three, four DVD sets were released, with five episodes on each.
 The only exception to the release pattern was the last DVD set of season three, which contained a sixth episode.
 At the end of each season, a box set was released, containing all of the episodes from the season.
 Each box set contains an additional disc of bonus features not available as an individual disc release like every episode of the series.
-Avatar: The Last Airbender: The Complete Series DVD box set featuring all 3 books was released in North America on October 6, 2015.
-A Blu-ray version of The Complete Series box set was released in the North America on June 5, 2018.
+Avatar: The Last Airbender: The Complete Series DVD box set featuring all three books was released in North America on October 6, 2015.
+A Blu-ray version of The Complete Series box set was released in North America on June 5, 2018, in honor of the tenth anniversary of the series finale.

 Region 2

 In the United States, all Season One DVDs were encoded using NTSC.
 Since this is not compatible in most countries outside North America, Nickelodeon released separate DVDs in regions where the video would be encoded using PAL instead.
 These releases began on February 19, 2007; each DVD was released months after the original release.
 As with the original DVDs, each set contained five episodes on one disc, with the exception of The Complete Book One Collection Box Set, which contained all of the twenty episodes in the season on five discs.
 In the Netherlands, all episodes came out in a box.

-Avatar: The Last Airbender: The Complete Series DVD box set featuring all 3 books was released in the United Kingdom on August 6, 2012.
+Avatar: The Last Airbender: The Complete Series DVD box set featuring all three books was released in the United Kingdom on August 6, 2012.
 A Blu-ray version of The Complete Series box set was released in the United Kingdom on June 11, 2018.